 driven action since we moved in.

-The estimated cost of this renovation is 1.1 million, as of 7/15/21 we have raised 55% of our goal.
-We are grateful to the individuals and businesses, like BLBB Charitable, who have invested in our vision to create a space for all members of our community to connect with nature.
+As of October 2022, we have reached our fundraising goal and renovations have started.
+We are grateful to the individuals and businesses, like Bank of America and BLBB Charitable, who have invested in our vision to create a space for all members of our community to connect with nature.

 "BLBB Charitable is proud to support the preservation and renovation of the historic Four Mills Barn, which is a critical community resource for educating and engaging our diverse community to protect and enjoy the land and waterways of the Wissahickon Valley.
 We hope this gift will encourage others to join us to create a space for visitors, program participants, students, and volunteers to learn, gather, and connect to nature.”